thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

 ## Background

-The site I'll use as an example in today's post is the search form provided by The American Institute of Architects for finding architecture firms in the US.
+The site I'll use as an example in today's post is the search form provided by [The American Institute of Architects](http://www.aia.org/) for finding architecture firms in the US.
 The form is at the following URL.

 [http://architectfinder.aia.org/frmSearch.aspx](http://architectfinder.aia.org/frmSearch.aspx)

 I'll show how to scrape the names and links of the architecture firms behind the form.
 First, we'll use the Chrome developer tools to inspect the requests sent for the initial form submission and the requests sent to do pagination.
-In the second section I'll show how to write a scraper based off of the information in the first section.
+Then, in the second section, I'll show how to write a scraper based off of the information in the first section.

 ### Analyzing the Form Submission